 “15 minutes could save you 15 percent or more on your car insurance”

 Instantly, you recognize the above sentence- and who it's for.
-Even though Geico has changed storylines, what with the gecko, the “did you know” and “caveman” campaigns, they kept the voiceover tag- and VO talent that reads it- the same.
+Even though Geico has changed story lines, what with the gecko, the “did you know” and “caveman” campaigns, they kept the voiceover tag, and the voice-over talent that reads it- the same.
 It’s the perfect combo of witty, memorable front end and a consistent ending.

 Of course, keep your slogan consistent- or at least the same throughout your planned campaign.
 I don't count "Save Like Never Before" as a slogan-I mean, hasn't that been used already?